Why Teams Defer The Coin Toss In Football

 What It Means: Receiving means the kickoff return team will be on offense to start once the kickoff return team returns the ball successfully.
 The benefit of receiving first is the offense gets the first chance to score points.
 It’s a great opportunity to establish a first-half field position if the team can drive the ball downfield.

-It Means: Defer is interesting because many players and coaches will take the ball in the second half.
+What it Means: Defer the coin toss is interesting because many players and coaches think it means that they will take the ball in the second half.
 While this is true, this is not entirely true, and one false mess-up could cost your team.
 Let us explain.

 Now, this is where things can get interesting.
 Because you say “defer,” you’re saying I’ll choose what I want in the second half, which means that the opposing team has the option for the first half.